 - Texas English Language Proficiency Assessment System

-- Is designed to assess the progress that limited English proficient (LEP) students make in learning the English language.
+- Is designed to assess the progress that limited Emergent Bilingual (EB) students make in learning the English language.

 - Is taken in kindergarten through grade 12 in four language domains: listening, speaking, reading, and writing.